-Alexis is a member of the 7th cohort in the University of Florida online EdD. in Curriculum and Instruction in Educational Technology.
+Alexis is a doctoral candidate and a member of the 7th cohort in the University of Florida online EdD. in Curriculum and Instruction in Educational Technology.
 Prior to beginning her doctoral studies, she worked in general education as well as computer science and educational technology over the last sixteen years.
-She is currently the Director of Educational Technology & Innovation at a K-12 independent school in Boca Raton, Fl.
+She is currently the Research Fellow at the national non-profit, CSforALL.
 Alexis’s research interests include inclusive and equitable pedagogies as a means to reduce barriers to the inclusions of students with disabilities in K-12 CS education.

 Andrea is a third-year doctoral student at the University of Florida in Curriculum and Instruction specializing in Educational Technology.
 Before entering the program, Andrea received a master’s degree in Education and ICT and a bachelor’s degree in Software Systems Engineering.
 She has been teaching undergraduate and graduate courses for the past thirteen years ranging from algorithms and process engineering to instructional design and applications of technology in education.
 Andrea’s research interest is to understand the implications of employing software systems concepts when designing meaningful learning experiences to develop kids’ problem-solving and metacognition skills.
 In addition, she is part of a research team under a National Science Foundation grant aiming to integrate equity principles into CS instruction.